mmuflih55/mmuflih55/README.md

 ### Hi there 👋
 ***
 - 🔭 I’m currently working as a software engineer at eftax.co.jp
-- 🌱 I’m currently learning flutter for mobile development & AU
+- 🌱 I’m currently learning flutter for mobile development & AI

 ### 📫 How to reach me:
 ***